My-Finance-Report/yearly_report/README.md

 --> doesnt show the change in the selector
 -> show error messages on login screens
 -> create account shouldnt bounce to login
--> popovers on the charts are still weird
 -> toasts are broken
 -> Expense should line up in the table